 Back in the 1990s, our metropolitan newspaper was doing one of those local-boy-does-well pieces, focusing on a 30-something-year-old guy who started his own IT company from scratch, and had recently sold it for something like $10 million.

-But everyone wants to be middle-class, don’t they?
-I’ve been pondering this topic ever since I read that article some 15 years ago.
-Maybe many or most of us aspire to be middle-class – but is it also possible that that it’s also the very thing that is holding us back???
+But everyone wants to be middle-class, don?t they?
+I?ve been pondering this topic ever since I read that article some 20 years ago.
+Maybe many or most of us aspire to be middle-class – but is it also possible that it’s also the very thing that is holding us back???

 Is being middle class a bad thing?

 It seems that middle-class status is primarily subjective.
-Mostly, you’re middle class if you THINK you’re middle-class.
-And thinking that you’re middle-class comes mostly from behaving like the middle-class, and having the common trappings of people associated with middle-class.
+Mostly, you?re middle class if you THINK you?re middle-class.
+And thinking that you?re middle-class comes mostly from behaving like the middle-class.
+It also means having the common trappings of people associated with middle-class.

 In reality, it takes a lot of time, effort and financial resources to maintain the stereo typical middle-class, suburban lifestyle.
 The resources that you devote to the chase can take away from other directions in your life that might not only be more productive, but might also better suit your personality and preferences.
 I think this is what the newly minted IT millionaire was referring to.

-There’s a big heaping helping of conformity that’s part and parcel of being a member of the middle class.
-Since society loves conformity, it’s easy to see where that restriction plays a central role in developing our attitudes.
+There?s also a big heaping helping of conformity that?s part and parcel of being a member of the middle class.
+Since society loves conformity, it?s easy to see where that restriction plays a central role in developing our attitudes.

 The middle class is largely driven by conformity, and conformity is mostly a by-product of groupthink.
-This is the exact opposite of breaking free, finding yourself, and building a better mousetrap – which we can loosely think of as the mark that you leave on the world.
+This is the exact opposite of breaking free, finding yourself, and building a better mousetrap.
+We can loosely think of that as the mark that you leave on the world.

 - Owning a house in the suburbs.
 More any other factor, this is typically the most common trait associated with the middle class.
 It is largely considered to be a necessity.

 - You kids MUST go to college.
-When I was a kid – and the world was a lot less gentrified – going to college was a choice.
-Today, if you’re middle class, it’s a requirement.
-It’s widely believed to be how middle-class kids grow up to be middle-class adults, and you‘ll spend what ever it takes to make it happen..
+If you?re middle class, it?s a requirement.
+It?s widely believed to be how middle-class kids grow up to be middle-class adults.
+You?ll spend whatever it takes to make it happen..

 - Obsessing on retirement.
-Perhaps it’s a byproduct of being part of the financial middle, but an obsession with retirement is common.
-I believe that retirement has become the middle class exit strategy – akin to somewhere over the rainbow.
-It will be a time when people will finally be able to thumb their nose at the system, and move on to live wherever and however they want – a desire that if acted upon too early in life is yet another violation of The Rules.
+Perhaps it?s a byproduct of being part of the financial middle, but an obsession with retirement is common.
+I believe that retirement has become the middle class exit strategy.
+It?s akin to somewhere over the rainbow.
+It will be a time when people will finally be able to thumb their nose at the system, and move on to live wherever and however they want.
+That in itself is a desire that if acted upon too early in life is yet another violation of The Rules.

 20 years ago a household earning $100,000 per year would have properly been considered upper-middle-class.
 Today, in many locations, you might even struggle on the kind of income.